mjtiv/AgenticAI_MissingPieces/README.md

 ⚠️ **Note:** Core patents on `.aix` usage and execution have been filed — to prevent enclosure, not to block adoption.

-This project wasn’t born out of luxury or hype.
+This project wasn’t born out of hype or luxury.
-The inventor was **backed into a corner** by a broken system and did the only thing left —
+The inventor was **backed into a corner by a broken system** and did the only thing left —
 **invent and patent his way out.**

+Yes, the patents are real.
+And yes, the goal is also practical: to create value, attract partners, and fund what comes next.
 This repo is a **free roadmap**, not a waiver of IP rights.

 The industry doesn’t need more hype.
 It needs **execution standards** that regulators, enterprises, and engineers can trust.